 TRUTH 4: A STARTUP IS NOT A GET RICH QUICK SCHEME

 Yes, you heard it right, folks.
-Contrary to popular belief – a startup is most certainly NOT a get-rich-quick scheme.
-It requires a lot of hard work, blood, sweat and tears and the profits do not magically appear overnight.
-Instead, be prepared to make a couple, if not many initial investments first before you even think about attaining any sort of financial gain from your startup.
+A startup requires a lot of hard work, blood, sweat and tears and the profits do not magically appear overnight.
+Be prepared to make many initial investments before attaining any sort of financial gain from your startup.

-For instance, look at the well-known social media platform, Facebook.
-Did you know that Mark Zuckerberg took only two weeks to completely code Facebook and launched it from his dorm room?
+For instance, let’s look at Facebook.
+Did you know that Mark Zuckerberg took only two weeks in his dorm room to code and launch Facebook?
 How long do you think it took him to get Facebook to become profitable though?

 “Chase the vision, not the money; the money will end up following you” – Tony Hsieh, Zappos CEO

-Bringing your vision and mission to life will be the indicator of whether you have accomplished the goals set for your startup which will bring along the right type of investors and customers your way.
+Bringing your vision and mission to life will indicate whether you have accomplished the goals set for your startup.
+That will bring along the right type of investors and customers your way.
 Here at MoneyMatch, we want to rethink finance and disrupt the traditional financial industry.
 We are still growing each day as there is always room for improvement.